BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

 In summary, we have made the following contributions:

-\begin{itemize} \item We propose a novel deep learning based approach, namely BayesBeat, to automatically detect AF from PPG signals. \item BayesBeat provides an uncertainty guarantee of the prediction, which can be handy in a real-world setting with noisy PPG data. \item Our experimental results show that BayesBeat requires significantly less number of parameters, and outperforms state-of-the-art methods, which makes it suitable for low-end wearable devices. \end{itemize}
+\begin{itemize} \item We propose a novel deep learning based approach, namely BayesBeat, to automatically detect AF from PPG signals. \item We also provide an uncertainty estimation of the prediction, which can be handy in a real-world setting with noisy PPG data. \item Our experimental results show that BayesBeat outperforms state-of-the-art methods while requiring a significantly smaller number of parameters compared to them.
+This makes it highly suitable for deployment in low-end wearable devices. \end{itemize}